courtneyschwartz/cipherscan/README.md

 The motivation behind cipherscan is to help operators configure good TLS on their endpoints.
-To help this further, the script `analyze.py` compares the results of a cipherscan with the TLS guidelines from https://wiki.mozilla.org/Security/Server_Side_TLS and output a level and recommendations.
+To help this further, the script `analyze.py` compares the results of a cipherscan with the TLS guidelines from https://wiki.mozilla.org/Security/Server_Side_TLS and then outputs a level and recommendations.

 ```bash
 $ ./analyze.py -t jve.linuxwall.info